Travel along the ancient Tea and Horse Road

 The Tea and Horse Road led through one of the most beautiful and yet most dangerous regions of China.
 It wasn't unusual for tea caravans to be attacked by robbers and bandits on their way to Yunnan.

 This trade meant that in the towns along the route there was always plenty of hustle and bustle, markets invited visitors to spend their money and to exchange news.
-Even today, the aura of those times can still be felt in the villages and high valleys nestled against the mountainsides.
-Looking closer, in Zhongdian, Lijiang and Shaxi you can still find the old caravanserais, where caravan drivers once indulged their horses in a well-earned rest after the long and sometimes dangerous section of road behind them.
+Even today, the aura of those times can still be felt in the villages nestled against the mountainsides.
+In Zhongdian, Lijiang and Shaxi you can still find the old caravanserais, where caravan drivers once indulged their horses in a well-earned rest after the long and sometimes dangerous section of road behind them.

-JOURNEY ALONG THE TEA AND HORSE ROAD: KUNMING AND THE WESTERN HILLS
+JOURNEY ALONG THE TEA AND HORSE ROAD: KUNMING AND THE WESTERN MOUNTAINS

 The city of Kunming is the capital of Yunnan province and the starting point for your journey along the Tea and Horse Road.
 Kunming, with a population of 7 million, is situated at 1900 meters above sea level and has a pleasant, spring-like climate almost all year round.
 Hence the local government also describing Kunming as the "City of Eternal Spring".
 The city of Kunming is one of the most pleasant cities in China with comparatively little smog and plenty of sunshine.